 And the fearless…

-How to see beyond the rules
+How to see beyond the gender norms and gender stereotypes

-I was blind before, just like people are blind to my identity.
+I was blind before, just like people are blind to my gender identity.
 I didn’t see the motive for a response.
 Convinced that people craved to make my life difficult, I exhausted myself with negative thoughts.
 Those ideas and thoughts are not very constructive for a young mind and I was a mess for most of my puberty.
 Oh, the words I’ve written… and burned.
 I didn’t fit in and didn’t see a way to make that happen, ever.
 For all I knew, I was a weirdo on my way to becoming a hermit.
 If you’re being told that you’re wrong hundreds of times, it’s hard not to start believing it.

 In order to maintain my mental health, I needed to grow.
 I needed to find peace.
 As I said before: letting go is the best thing I could ever do.
 I no longer felt as if I needed to change or fit in.
 Being off started to feel good.
 There was no need for me to waste energy on issues other people had and trying to be what I was not.
 Of course, there were times when I did.
 I’ve done the weirdest shit to just get the idea I was mainstream until I discovered that mainstream was the last thing I wanted to be.
 I started to take pride in being different.
 In my mind, everyone who had a problem with that could just go to hell!
 I know!
 That sounds rude.
 It’s just what I needed to survive and be sane.